margaret199/Dayhoff/README.md

 2. Micro Array
 #Chroms detector
 Micro-array based disease prediction for the detection of chromosomal disordered foetus.
-By predicting the disorders by the aminotic fluid is collected and loaded the result will generate in hour's It will be more accurate that karotyping method.
+By predicting the disorders by the aminotic fluid is collected and loaded in the device the result will generate in hour's It will be more accurate than karotyping method.
-Cost will be lesser and than karotyping,result be acurate.
+Cost will be lesser and than karotyping, and the results will be more acurate.